marxin/texi2rst-generated/sphinx/gccint/memory-management-and-type-information/marking-roots-for-the-garbage-collector.rst

 * ``GTY(([options])) typename;``

 is *not* accepted.
-There should be an ``extern`` declaration of such a variable in a header somewhere-mark that, not the definition.
+There should be an ``extern`` declaration of such a variable in a header somewhere---mark that, not the definition.
 Or, if the variable is only used in one file, make it ``static``.